 Back in the day, hotel management was a paper routine.
 We won’t even describe you how difficult it was to control everything and how many hours people spent on managing their day-to-day tasks in hotels.
 When personal computers became common, managing tasks in hotels became easier.
 Hotel managers used spreadsheets, and this was the first step to an organized system.
-But spreadsheets aren’t a solution for modern hotels.
+But spreadsheets aren’t a solution for modern hotels and resorts.

 Why commercial PMS solutions may fail to solve some of your problems

 Commercial hotel management software meets generic needs.
 That’s why this software may fail to handle your specific tasks.
 Let’s take a look at common problems hotel owners face when using commercial hotel management software.

 Most hotel property management systems provide core features such as:

 These core features handle basic front desk and back-office tasks, making the property management system a central location for hotel operations.

 But what about customer data management?
 If your hotels have some special offers, you won’t be able to manage them with built-in features.
 For example, if you offer additional services at your hotels like excursions, sports activities, and car rentals, you’ll have to use additional software to track and manage these services.
 But when analyzing your hotel performance, all data relevant to your services is crucial.

 On the other side, you can also overpay for features that your hotel management doesn’t require.
 So carefully look over the feature set to see if a commercial PMS can meet your business needs.